Bakov nad Jizerou: History

-Bakov nad Jizerou was probably founded during the colonization of Bohemia at the turn of the 12th and 13th centuries.
+Bakov nad Jizerou was probably founded during the colonisation of Bohemia at the turn of the 12th and 13th centuries.
 The first written mention of Bakov is from 1345, when it was bought from the Hradiště Monastery by Markvart of Zvířetice.
 He made it the centre of the Zvířetice estate.
 The village survived the Hussite Wars unscathed and continued to develop.
 In 1497, Bakov was promoted to a town.

 In 1643, during the Thirty Years' War, Bakov was burned down by the Swedish army.
 During the second half of the 17th century, the town gradually recovered.
 Bakov also regularly suffered from floods, so in 1753 the bed of the Jizera was diverted further away from the town.

 Bakov was traditionally an agricultural settlement.
 From the 16th to the 18th century, pottery was an important source of livelihood for the inhabitants.
 From the end of the 17th century, knitting from bulrush was a characteristic craft for the town.